microsoft/CCF/sphinx/source/users/issue_commands.rst

     $ cat request.json
     {
-      "id": 0,
-      "method": "users/LOG_record",
-      "jsonrpc": "2.0",
-      "params":
-      {
       "id": 42,
       "msg": "Hello There"
     }
-    }

-    $ curl https://<ccf-node-address>/users/LOG_record --cacert networkcert.pem --key user0_privk.pem --cert user0_cert.pem --data-binary @request.json
+    $ curl https://<ccf-node-address>/users/LOG_record --cacert networkcert.pem --key user0_privk.pem --cert user0_cert.pem --data-binary @request.json -H "content-type: application/json" -i
-    {
-      "commit": 23,
-      "global_commit": 22,
-      "id": 0,
-      "jsonrpc": "2.0",
-      "result": true,
+    HTTP/1.1 200 OK
+    content-length: 5
+    content-type: application/json
+    x-ccf-commit: 23
+    x-ccf-global-commit: 22
-      "term": 2
+    x-ccf-term: 2

-    }
+    true

-The HTTP response contains a JSON-RPC response object, extended with some CCF commit information:
+The HTTP response some CCF commit information in the headers:

-- ``"id"`` indicates that the response matches the request sent with id ``0``
-- ``"result": true`` indicates that the request was executed successfully, for other RPCs this may be an arbitrary JSON object
-- ``"commit"`` is the unique version at which the request was executed
+- ``"x-ccf-commit"`` is the unique version at which the request was executed
-- ``"global_commit"`` is the latest version agreed on by the network and forever committed to the ledger, at the time the request was executed, as seen by the contacted node
+- ``"x-ccf-global-commit"`` is the latest version agreed on by the network and forever committed to the ledger, at the time the request was executed, as seen by the contacted node
-- ``"term"`` indicates the consensus term at which the request was executed
+- ``"x-ccf-term"`` indicates the consensus term at which the request was executed

+The response body (the JSON value ``true``) indicates that the request was executed successfully.
+For many RPCs this will be a JSON object with more details about the execution result.

 Signing
 -------